Exactly How Close Was the White House to Fox News’s Fake Seth Rich Story?

 A month after the meeting, Fox News published its story, which Wheeler now claims contained false quotes.
 A week later, the story was retracted — but not before it granted legitimacy to the conspiracies that let the Trump campaign off the hook while tormenting the friends and family of Rich.

-So, why get the White House involved?
+So, why did Butowsky get the White House involved?
 And what made Wheeler think that this Dallas businessman could help him join the Trump administration?

 According to the lawsuit, Butowsky left the impression that he was very close to the White House — and even to the president.
 In a text message included in the lawsuit, Butowsky said to Wheeler: “Not to add any more pressure but the president just read the article.
 He wants the article out immediately.
 It’s now all up to you.
 But don’t feel the pressure.”